 Yes!
 That’s the first thing you need to understand to master bidding management of Facebook Ads.
 When you’re creating a new campaign, you’re joining a huge, worldwide auction.

-You’re competing with hundreds of thousands of advertisers to buy what Facebook is selling: Real estate on its website and mobile apps to display your message to the users.
+You’ll be competing with hundreds of thousands of advertisers to buy what Facebook is selling: Real estate on the News Feed, Messenger, Audience Network, and mobile apps to display your ads to the users.

-While Facebook will try to satisfy every advertiser, even with 1 Billion users, the space for advertisement is limited.
+While Facebook will try to satisfy every advertiser, even with 1.79 Billion monthly users, the space for advertisement is limited.
 Sometimes, Facebook won’t be able to fulfill all the requests.
 When this happens, the highest bidders will get the most impressions.

 The amount you bid for a click –1,000 impressions or a conversion — is not what you’re actually going to pay.
 It’s just the maximum amount you’re willing to pay to win the bid.
 Facebook (and Google AdWords) will always make you pay only the lowest amount possible to win the bid and have your ad displayed.

 Let’s map out an example, assuming that Facebook only has 3 available spots to display ads and there are 4 advertisers bidding.
-The real system is much more complex than this, this is an hyper-simplification:
+The real system is much more complicated than this; this is an hyper-simplification:

 Advertiser A bid $0,3